 Focus, Mel, focus!

 Now this is the one where you know I am not in my twenties anymore… I have been enjoying classical music for the past four years or so.
-I read somewhere that Mozart was the best music you could possibly listen to for concentration and I now listen to it whenever my brain has to be turned on.
+I read somewhere that Mozart was the best music you could possibly listen to for concentration and I now listen to it whenever my brain has to be switched on.
 Needless to say, I listen to Mozart a lot at work, hoping it will counteract the sleep deprivation that makes me feel like there is wool in my head rather than a vital organ.
-I am particularly fond of ‘The Marriage of Figaro – Overture’.
+I am particularly fond of ‘The Marriage of Figaro – Overture.’

-An hour or so before I got sick with gastroenteritis on my wedding day (long story), hubby went on stage.
+An hour or so before I got sick with gastroenteritis on my wedding day (true story), hubby went on stage.
 He played the harmonica and sang Ray Charles’ ‘I’ve Got a Woman’.
 Even though the room was full, it felt like he was singing for me and me only (he was, really!).
 It was an amazing moment and it brings shivers down my spine just remembering it.

-I would not be French if I did not mention something in my mother tongue, would I?
+I would not be French if I did not mention a few songs in my mother tongue, would I?
 The theme tune for Amélie (Yann Tiersen) sprung to mind when I thought of expanding on my love of French music, but there are other artists I am even more partial to.
 I do love a bit of Gainsbourg, Jacques Dutronc, Francis Cabrel, Louise Attaque, Kyo, McSolaar, Faudel, BB Brunes, Téléphone, Corneille, Jean-Jacques Goldman or Vanessa Paradis, but my favourite has to be Aznavour’s ‘Emmenez-moi’, sung by Les Enfoirés.